 EXIT: MUSIC, a documentary describing the ensemble's work premiered in November 2016 and has been screened at a number of international festivals.
-It is distributed internationally by First Run Features in the US and Euroarts, Berlin in other territories.
+It is distributed internationally by First Run Features in the US and EuroArts, Berlin in other territories.
 The ARC Ensemble's most recent release, its sixth, is devoted to the music of the Auschwitz survivor and onetime conductor of the camp's orchestra, Szymon Laks.
 The recording was nominated for a 2018 Juno Award.
-Highlights of ARC's 2019 season includes concerts at Amsterdam's Concertgebouw, the Parco della Musica, Rome, and UCLA's Schoenberg Hall.
+Highlights of ARC's 2019 season include concerts at Amsterdam's Concertgebouw, Ferrara Musica, and UCLA's Schoenberg Hall.

 James Conlon, Music Director of the Los Angeles Opera and a pioneer in the recovery of lost twentieth century repertoire, is the ARC Ensemble's Honorary Chairman, its Artistic Director is Simon Wynberg.

 Marie Berard, Violin